 The current lawsuit between Access Copyright, the copyright collective in English-speaking Canada, and York University centers on the scope of Users Rights in Canadian copyright law, particularly the Fair Dealing Guidelines recently adopted by many universities (as mentioned in last year’s Country Report ).The outcome of this case will determine the validity of the new approaches to copyright protection in adopted by many institutions in Canada’s post-secondary sector.

 Canadian library associations as well as the Association of Research Libraries (ARL) have responded to the concern that the Trans-Pacific Partnership agreement being currently negotiated may be used as a back door method of changing Canada’s copyright laws, particularly the extension of the terms of copyright from life of author plus 50 years to life of author plus 70 years.
-Their response to this concern was conveyed to the negotiators in the following .
+Their response to this concern was conveyed to the negotiators in the following document.
 Concerns were raised that the ongoing expansion of the legal protection of digital locks (see New Legislation above) poses a threat to the recent broadening, in Canadian law, of the Fair Dealing exception.

 Strategic Plans for the future: